Waimakariri Sustainable Living Info

 What do you want to build?

-Build Back Smarter - free guides for energy efficient new build and repair.
+New Home? - free guide (from CCC website) for energy efficient new build and repair.

 Subsidies.
-Environment Canterbury is partnering with Waimakariri District Council to provide extra financial assistance to Kaiapoi homeowners.
+Environment Canterbury has partnered with Waimakariri District Council to provide extra financial assistance to Kaiapoi homeowners.
 Note, this is a limited offer.
 If you own your own home, you can get $850 towards an approved heat pump or gas heater, when an existing open fire or solid fuel burner is the main source of heating in the living area and it will be decommissioned; and the home must be in the Kaiapoi Clean Air Zone 1 and be built before 2000; also home insulation must be brought up to EECA standard (up to 60% subsidy is available on that).
-Call one of these approved service providers for more details and a free assessment: Heat & Home Kaiapoi — 327 4813 (Vaughan) , or Community Energy Action — 0800 438 9276, or AirCon NZ — 0800 161 162
+Call one of these approved service providers to check if offer still available, get details and a free assessment: Heat & Home Kaiapoi — 327 4813 (Vaughan) , or Community Energy Action — 0800 438 9276, or AirCon NZ — 0800 161 162

 Guide to selecting & storing wood suitable for wood-stoves.